danmar/cppcheck/readme.txt

             make

         The recommended release build is:
-            make MATCHCOMPILER=yes CFGDIR=cfg HAVE_RULES=yes
+            make MATCHCOMPILER=yes FILESDIR=/usr/share/cppcheck HAVE_RULES=yes

         Flags:
-        MATCHCOMPILER=yes : Python is used to optimise cppcheck at compile time CFGDIR=cfg        : Specify folder where .cfg files are found HAVE_RULES=yes    : Enable rules (pcre is required if this is used)
+        MATCHCOMPILER=yes               : Python is used to optimise cppcheck at compile time FILESDIR=/usr/share/cppcheck    : Specify folder where cppcheck files are installed HAVE_RULES=yes                  : Enable rules (pcre is required if this is used)

     g++ (for experts)
     =================